 - Create urgency without discounting: Instead of price cuts, offer added value: "Book your fall package by October 31 and receive a complimentary skin consultation."

-Primary KPI: Track consultations booked per campaign, seasonal revenue lift, and package uptake rates.
+Campaign metric: Track consultations booked per campaign, seasonal revenue lift, and package uptake rates.

-9. Host LHR Open House Events
+9. Host Open House Events That Convert Curious Visitors

 Many people are curious about laser hair removal but hesitate because they have never seen the technology in person, met a technician, or talked to someone who has done it.
 An open house event removes every barrier at once.